bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

   * But a quick fix for small sample size binomial calculations is to add 2 successes and failures.

 ## Exercises
+1. I simulate 1,000,000 standard normals.
+The LLN says that their sample average must be close to?
+  a.
+1
+  b.
+0
+2. About what is the probability of getting 45 or fewer heads out 100 flips of a fair coin?
+(Use the CLT, not the exact binomial calculation).
+  a.
+Around 16%
+  b.
+Pretty close to 50%
+3. Consider the father.son data.
+Using the CLT and assuming that the fathers are a random sample from a population of interest, what is a 95% confidence mean height in inches?
+  a.
+62.2 to 73.1
+  b.
+67.5 to 67.9
+4. The goal of a a confidence interval having coverage 95% is to imply that:
+  a.
+If one were to repeated collect samples and reconstruct the intervals, around 95% percent of them would contain the true mean being estimated.
+  b.
+The probability that the sample mean is in the interval is 95%.
+5. The rate of search entries into a web site was 10 per minute when monitoring for an hour.
+Use R to calculate the exact Poisson interval for the rate of events per minute?
+  a.
+9.2 to 10.8
+  b.
+0.08 to 0.31